 Near the end of the series, a boy named Hajime Kujo returns to the area and transfers into Yuki and Kaori’s class.
 It turns out he was Kaori’s classmate in sixth grade, and he had a part to play in the events that ultimately led to an accident and Kaori’s memory loss.
 His return starts unlocking Kaori’s memory of the accident.
 Both Kaori and Yuki must deal with the aftermath that Kujo’s return causes.

 I thought that the series was brought to a realistic end.
-And since there are still loose ends in regards to the potential relationships, there’s fodder for fanfic writers to work with to write their own continuation of the series.
-While One Week Friends is a good series, I’m really not sure there’s a chance for more episodes of the series; at least, I don’t think there’s enough material to go for another 12 episode series.
+And since there are still loose ends for the potential relationships, there’s fodder for fanfic writers to work with to write their own continuation of the series.
+While One Week Friends is a good series, I’m not sure there’s a chance for more episodes.
+At least, I don’t think there’s enough material to go for another 12-episode series.
 There might be enough to maybe squeeze an OVA episode or two out, but that’s about it.
 However, I have a feeling that it was intended to end here.

 I really liked the animation style that was used in the series.
 It has a “soft” feel to it, and it almost looks as if it could have been inspired by paintings made with watercolors.
 This look and feel are perfect for bringing the story of this series to life.